Perfect Roasted Potato Wedges

 Yukon Gold potato wedges in water in glass bowl.

 • Toss the potatoes with olive or canola oil.
-It’s very important to not use too much oil as they’ll be soggy rather than crispy.
+Do not use too much oil, as they will be soggy rather than crispy.
 They should just be coated.

 Oiled Yukon Gold potato wedges being stirred in glass bowl.